 But suppose we don’t think the stock is going to move much higher than $44.
 With that view, we might consider selling the 44 call and buying the 46 call as a spread (the “44-46 call spread”), which is a bearish trade whose max profit is realized if the stock stays below $44 through expiration.
-Put the two trades together and you have a multi-legged spread with the potential for max profit if the stock closes right by $44 by expiration, as shown in figure 3.
+Put the two trades together and you have a multi-legged spread with the potential for max profit if the stock closes right by $44 by expiration (see figure 3).

-For the sake of simplicity, let’s assume the following transaction prices not including commissions (each near mid-market per the bid/ask in figure 3):
+For the sake of simplicity, let’s use the following transaction prices not including commissions (each near mid-market per the bid/ask in figure 3):

 FIGURE 3: RISK GRAPH OF THE 42-44-46 CALL BUTTERFLY.
-If you pay $0.65 for the butterfly, that would be the max loss if the stock falls below $42 or rises above $46 a share.
-The max theoretical profit is at the 44 strike.
+If you pay $0.65 for the butterfly, that would be the maximum loss if the stock falls below $42 or rises above $46 per share.
+The maximum theoretical profit is at the 44 strike.
 For illustrative purposes only.
 Past performance does not guarantee future results.

 With these prices, the 42-44 call spread would cost $1.34, but selling the 44-46 call spread would bring in $0.69, for a total cost of $0.65 for the butterfly (plus transaction costs), and that’s your maximum risk.
 If the stock drops below $42, or jumps above $46 at or before expiration, you’ll hit the maximum loss.

-Remember, the multiplier for most standard listed U.S. equity options is 100.
-So, in dollar terms, the spread costs ($0.65 x 100) = $65.
+Remember, the multiplier for most standard-listed U.S. equity options is 100.
+So, in dollar terms, the spread costs $65 ($0.65 x 100).
 And let’s not forget about transaction costs.
 Multi-leg spreads generally mean larger transaction costs, including multiple commissions.

 If the stock closes right at $44 at expiration, you would hit the maximum profit, which is the difference between the strikes, minus what you paid, plus transaction costs.
-In this case, the long in-the-money 42-44 call spread would be worth the full $2, and the short out-of-the-money 44-46 call spread would expire worthless.
-And since you paid $0.65 for the spread, your net profit before transaction costs would ($2 - $0.65) x 100 = $135.
+In this case, the long in-the-money 42-44 call spread would be worth the full $2, and the short short OTM 44-46 call spread would expire worthless.
+And because you paid $0.65 for the spread, your net profit before transaction costs would be $135 [($2 – $0.65) x 100].

 Butterfly spreads, whether calls or puts, tend to expand slowly in price, even if the underlying is right at the ideal short strike, until you get to the week of expiration.
 Then, they generally begin to expand more rapidly as you get closer to expiration and the underlying is near the midpoint.
-Butterflies, especially those with out-of-the-money strikes, can come in handy around earnings season, or anytime you might expect a stock to move quickly into a range and then sit there.
+Traders may consider implementing butterflies if they have OTM strikes around earnings season or anytime they might expect a stock to move quickly into a range and then sit there.

-Sometimes, a butterfly is inexpensive at initiation, especially if the underlying is far from the midpoint.
-Some traders would say they’re cheap for a reason, which is that maximizing the return from a butterfly requires not only a pinpoint target in the stock price, but also pinpoint timing.
+Compared to other options strategies, a butterfly is inexpensive at initiation, especially if the underlying is far from the midpoint.
+Some traders would say they’re cheap for a reason: to maximize the return from a butterfly a trader must not only pinpoint a target in the stock price but also pinpoint timing.

 Market volatility, volume, and system availability may delay account access and trade executions.